mzazon/awesome-cloud-projects/aws/cross-org-data-sharing-blockchain/cross-org-data-sharing-blockchain.md

    echo "✅ Created Organization B member: ${ORG_B_MEMBER_ID}"
    ```

-   Organization B is now an active member of the blockchain network with its own unique identity and cryptographic certificates.
-This establishes the healthcare provider's autonomous presence in the network, enabling it to participate in data sharing agreements while maintaining independent control over its operations and data.
+   Organization B is now an active member of the blockchain network with its own unique cryptographic identity and administrative credentials.
+This establishes the healthcare provider's autonomous presence in the network, enabling participation in data sharing agreements while maintaining independent control over operations and sensitive data.

 6. **Create Peer Node for Organization B**:

-   Each organization requires its own peer node infrastructure to maintain network decentralization and ensure data sovereignty.
-Organization B's peer node will operate independently from Organization A, maintaining its own copy of the blockchain ledger and executing smart contracts from the healthcare provider's perspective.
-This distributed architecture ensures that no single organization has centralized control over the network.
+   Each organization requires independent peer node infrastructure to maintain network decentralization and ensure data sovereignty.
+Organization B's peer node operates autonomously from Organization A, maintaining its own copy of the blockchain ledger and executing smart contracts from the healthcare provider's perspective, ensuring no single organization has centralized control.

    ```bash
    # Create peer node for Organization B